-While you will not harvest as much meat from a Pygmy goat as you would the standard size prime meat goats on this list, the lean meat boasts a nice flavor and is incredibly tender.
+While you will not harvest as much meat from a Pygmy goat as the standard size prime meat goats on this list, lean beef boasts a nice flavor and is incredibly tender.

-Pygmy goats are a popular meat goat on small farms, ranches, and homesteads for residential consumption because they are incredibly friendly, easy to handle, and take up substantially less space to house and range that standard size goats.
+Pygmy goats are famous meat goats on small farms, ranches, and homesteads for residential consumption because they are incredibly friendly and easy to handle.

-When cross with another popular miniature goat, the Nigerian Dwarf, homesteaders can develop a quality dual purpose meat and dairy goat.
+When crossing with another famous miniature goat, the Nigerian Dwarf, homesteaders can develop a quality dual-purpose meat and dairy goat.

 Meat Goat Nutritional Needs